 # – Middle Ages in Archeon

-The biggest building there, just like during the Middle Ages, is an old monastery.
-The building is a reconstruction of a monastery that was found in the excavations in Dordrecht and it’s dating from the 1250.
+The most prominent building there, just like during the Middle Ages, is an old monastery.
+The building is a reconstruction of a monastery that was found in the excavations in Dordrecht and it’s dating from 1250.
 There was a guide dressed like a monk there telling us about the history of that place.

 Archeon is not a regular museum

-That combination of history and exhibits based on a real archaeological findings from the Netherlands and such a visitors friendly place was my favourite part of Archeon.
-You are going to learn so much about the history, by not even being aware of it.
-By sitting around the fire in one of the Prehistoric houses, crossing the river on a pontoon bridge or writing with an ink and a feather.
+That combination of history and exhibits based on real archaeological findings from the Netherlands and such a visitor’s friendly place was my favourite part of Archeon.
+You are going to learn so much about history, by not even being aware of it.
+By sitting around the fire in one of the Prehistoric houses, crossing the river on a pontoon bridge or writing with ink and a feather.

 I could also feel such a difference between the Roman and the Medieval time just by sitting in restaurants located in edifices from those times.
-It’s so kids friendly, but in a same time, it’s so interesting for adults, as well.
+It’s so kids friendly, but at the same time, it’s so interesting for adults, as well.